 Related: 2022 Guide to the World Juniors

 Blank is a bit of an unknown outside of Germany and arguably a bit of a late-bloomer.
-Prior to last season, he had never been selected to a German national team.
+Before last season, he had never been selected to a German national team.
 But in 2020-21, something clicked, and he’s been on fire ever since.
-After spending most of his early career in Austria and then in the lower tiers of Germany, he made his DEL debut with the Krefeld Pinguine and put up an impressive six goals and 13 points in 36 games.
+After spending most of his early career in Austria and the lower tiers of Germany, he made his DEL debut with the Krefeld Pinguine and put up an impressive six goals and 13 points in 36 games.
 His pace of 0.36 points per game may not seem all that high, but it’s one of the best seasons ever recorded by an 18-year-old in the league.

 When the Edmonton Oilers selected Luca Münzenberger in the third round last year, there were more than a few eyebrows raised.
 The 6-foot-2 defender was barely ranked by any major sources, leading many scouts to view him as a late-round pick, and yet the Oilers grabbed him 90th overall.
 His stats weren’t all that inspiring, either; he played just six games in the DEL U20 league, putting up a goal and two assists.
 The season before, he had 18 points in 33 games.

 While Münzenberger won’t wow you with his offensive prowess, he’s far from a slouch with the puck.
 As a freshman with the University of Vermont this season, he’s put up two assists in 15 games, which puts him at the same pace as fellow freshman Tristan Broz, a 2021 second-round pick of the Pittsburgh Penguins, who has just two assists with the University of Minnesota after scoring 51 points in 54 games in the United States Hockey League in 2020-21.
 The German has a great shot, great mobility and agility, and can play effectively on both the power play and penalty kill.
-He’ll be a leader for Germany this year, giving them stability on the blueline like Moritz Seider or Christian Ehrhoff before him.
+He’ll be a leader for Germany this year, giving them stability on the blue line like Moritz Seider or Christian Ehrhoff before him.

-The Germans don’t have the same star power as last year but that doesn’t mean they’ll be pushovers.
-Once again, their roster is packed full of players who regularly play in top professional leagues across Europe, giving them what it takes to handle powerhouses like Canada and Finland.
-Plus, they have nine players returning to Edmonton after helping the team accomplish their best tournament finish in 2021.
-They’ll still need to get a bit lucky to improve on their 6th place finish from last year but with talents like Elias, Blank, and Münzenberger, they’ll have the right pieces in place to make an impact at the World Juniors.
+The Germans don’t have the same star power as last year, but that doesn’t mean they’ll be pushovers.
+Once again, their roster is packed full of players who regularly play in top professional leagues across Europe, giving them what it takes to handle the powerhouses of Pool B in the United States and Sweden.
+Plus, they have seven players returning to Edmonton after helping the team accomplish their best tournament finish in 2021.
+They’ll still need to get a bit lucky to improve on their 6th place finish from last year, but with talents like Hauf, Blank, and Münzenberger, they’ll have the right pieces in place to make an impact at the World Juniors.